CardSorting/DreamBeeSQL/README.md

 A: NOORMME includes Cursor IDE context rules that make AI assistance actually useful.
 The AI understands your project structure and generates code that follows your conventions (because we're not savages).

 **Q: What makes this different from other toolkits?**
 A: NOORMME combines database automation, organized architecture, and AI-ready patterns in one integrated toolkit.
-It's not just an ORM - it's a complete development environment (because we're ambitious).
+It's not just an ORM - it's a complete development environment that supports both SQLite and PostgreSQL with the same API (because we're ambitious).

+**Q: Can I migrate from SQLite to PostgreSQL later?**
+A: Yes!
+Since NOORMME uses the same API for both databases, migrating is as simple as changing the connection config.
+Your application code stays the same!

 **Q: Will this make me a better developer?**
 A: Probably not, but it will make you feel like one (which is half the battle).